bellrichm/weewx-healthchecks/README.md

 This repository has a new home at, https://github.com/weewx-extensions/healthchecks

+This repository has a new home at, https://github.com/weewx-extensions/healthchecks

 A WeeWX extension that uses [Healthchecks.io](https://healthchecks.io) to monitor WeeWX.

 At WeeWX startup, a [start signal](https://healthchecks.io/docs/http_api/#start-uuid) is sent to Healthchecks.io.